 - Take a photograph of your poem.
 Perhaps you would like to include your favourite biscuits in the photo!

 - Download your certificates for completing the worksheets.

 *If would like to share the poem via instagram or twitter account do so using @notesfromabiscuittin or #notesfromabiscuittin.
-Please note, poems shared only this way will not be considered for inclusion in the publication.
-To be considered for the publication you must also upload your photo via the website.*
+Please note, if you wish to have your poem considered for publication you must also upload it via this website.*

 Mary Midgley was interested in the way that our thinking can go wrong.
 She thought that philosophy (the kind of thinking that philosophers do) was a bit like plumbing.
 Download a worksheet and find out why!

 Mary Midgley cared deeply about the natural world and was a pioneering environmental philosopher.
 She embraced Gaia theory, the idea of the earth as a living organism like a plant or animal.

 For more information about how these worksheets align with national curricula in England & Wales, Scotland and Ireland, and USA grades, see Notes for Parents and Teachers.